saona-raimundo/preexplorer/README.md

    Because of Rust explicit typing: comparisons need to save an explicit type.
 2. Are there n-dimensional variants?
    No, it is out of scope.
 Please implement your own plot script for that.
 You can do so easily based in the Data struct.
+3. How to deactivate some options, e.g. tics?
+   What would represent the empty value instead of None.
+This happens because of inferring type errors in Rust.

 # Disclaimer